Best Blu-ray Copy Software

 HandBrake

 HandBrake is an open-source Blu-ray ripper for Mac, Windows, and Linux.
-It is often used for converting Blu-ray content, although it requires additional tools to function fully as a Blu-ray ripper.
-While HandBrake excels in converting video files into various formats with adjustable settings for quality and size, it doesn't have built-in decryption capabilities to rip protected Blu-ray discs.
-However, once the decryption is handled by third-party software, HandBrake efficiently converts Blu-ray content to formats suitable for a range of devices, leveraging its extensive output customization options.
+It's often used for converting Blu-ray content but requires additional tools to fully function as a Blu-ray ripper.
+HandBrake excels at converting video files into various formats with adjustable settings for quality and size.
+However, it doesn't have built-in decryption capabilities for ripping protected Blu-ray discs.
+Once decryption is managed by third-party software, HandBrake effectively converts Blu-ray content into formats suitable for various devices, utilizing its wide range of output customization options.

 Pros: